BetterThanTomorrow/joyride/doc/api.md

 1. The Joyride *Scripting API*
 1. The Joyride *Extension API*

-Please note that Joyride's *Extension API* is available from *Joyride scripts*.
+Please note that Joyride's *Extension API* is also available to *Joyride scripts*.

 ## Scripting API